Girl killed in head-on crash

 "Our officers came across a group of individuals who got into the same vehicle that fled from the traffic stop," he said.

 As the officers got out of their car to talk to the group, they sped off.
 Again, police did not give chase, Malm said.
-About 1:10 a.m., the crash on Atherton was reported.1 comment on this story
+About 1:10 a.m., the crash on Atherton was reported.

 After his arrest, police say they had to use fingerprint records to try and positively identify Ziemelis, who has used several aliases with different police agencies in the past, in addition to different birth dates.

 He was also booked into the Salt Lake County Jail in November after police say he again gave a false name to officers.
 Police originally came in contact with Ziemelis after spotting an SUV with three men "sitting in a dark area of a dead-end street," according to a jail report.
-Ziemelis later told police he lied about his identity because he was scared, the report states.
+Ziemelis later told police he lied about his identity because he was scared, the report states.1 comment on this story

+While police say Ziemelis was not a documented gang member, on his Facebook page it appeared that he at least wanted to give the impression to others that he was.
+The banner on his page, which hasn't been updated since 2015, is a boxer with a gang tattoo wearing blue boxing gloves knocking out a man with red boxing gloves.

+He continued to post more pictures of himself in the following months, progressively wearing more blue clothing and eventually a blue bandana over his face while flashing a gang sign.